 Figure A2.
-Size distributions of the resulting particles from UC-MSC conditioned media following EV enrichment when incubated with different media compositions for the purpose of EV harvest. +FBS indicates media with 10% FBS, +dUC-FBS represents FBS which was depleted by differential ultracentrifugation, +UF-FBS represents FBS which was depleted by ultrafiltration, and -FBS represents base media without FBS supplementation.
+Size distributions of the resulting particles from UC-MSC conditioned media following EV enrichment for A) donor 1, B) donor 2, C) donor 3 and D) donor 4 when incubated with different media compositions for the purpose of EV harvest. +FBS indicates media with 10% FBS, +dUC-FBS represents FBS which was depleted by differential ultracentrifugation, +UF-FBS represents FBS which was depleted by ultrafiltration, and −FBS represents base media without FBS supplementation.